DelphiWorlds/Playground/Demos/Location/ReadMe.md

 This means that the Delphi code no longer needs to start a service - the service will be invoked when the location updates are sent.
 This also means that the service code is greatly simplified.

+**NOTE:** Even though the location settings are controlled via application code, the **service still needs to do the actual work** when location updates are sent by the system.

 ### iOS

 The iOS implementation is a complete rewrite of the original, which was based on TLocationSensor.
 It now behaves as it should, e.g.: